 They then animate a few clouds, an airplane that goes toward the upper left corner of the screen, and a train moving just under and behind the CTA button.
 The animation draws the eye to the action they want the site visitor to take.

 What Designs Do You Love?

-One of the best ways of finding elements you’d like to use on your own website is by taking note when you stumble upon a look you love.
+One of the best ways of finding elements you’d like to use on your own website or having an investment firm website design is by taking note when you stumble upon a look you love.
 Note what makes each stellar design work.
 You can then implement the ideas that would speak to your customers.
 A website is a living entity that must change and adapt as your business grows.